hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/810_women_of_india.md

 *thee*.
 To children and servants the last is addressed.
 The middling one is used with equals.
 You see, these are to be applied in all the intricate relations of life.
-For example, to my elder sister I always throughout my life use the pronoun *âpani*, but she never does in speaking to me; she says *tumi* to me.
+For example, to my elder sister I always throughout my life use the pronoun *āpani*, but she never does in speaking to me; she says *tumi* to me.
 She should not, even by mistake, say *apani* to me, because that would mean a curse.
 Love, the love toward those that are superior, should always be expressed in that form